3.20 Provisions

 A contingent liability is a possible obligation that arises from past events whose existence will be confirmed by the occurrence or non-occurrence of one or more uncertain future events beyond the control of the Company or a present obligation that is not recognised because it is not probable that an outflow of resources will be required to settle the obligation.
 A contingent liability also arises in extremely rare cases where there is a liability that cannot be recognised because it cannot be measured reliably.
 The Company does not recognize a contingent liability but discloses its existence in the standalone financial statements.
 Contingent assets are only disclosed when it is probable that the economic benefits will flow to the entity.

 The preparation of the Company’s standalone financial statements requires management to make judgements, estimates and assumptions that affect the reported amounts of revenues, expenses, assets and liabilities, and the accompanying disclosures, and the disclosure of contingent liabilities at the date of the standalone financial statements.
-Estimates and assumptions are continuously evaluated and are based on management’s experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
+Estimates and assumptions are

-In particular, the Company has identified the following areas where material judgements, estimates and assumptions are required.
+continuously evaluated and are based on management’s experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
+Uncertainty about these assumptions and estimates could result in outcomes that require a material adjustment to the carrying amount of assets or liabilities affected in future periods.
+In particular, the Company has identified the following areas where significant judgements, estimates and assumptions are required.
 Further information on each of these areas and how they impact the various accounting policies are described below and also in the relevant notes to the standalone financial statements.
 Changes in estimates are accounted for prospectively.

 i.
 Judgements